WEHI-RCPStudentInternship/WEHI-RCPStudentInternship.github.io/student-data-commons.md

 As part of our ongoing efforts to evaluate and implement innovative data management strategies, we are offering an internship opportunity to work on a pre-production project for a data commons called REDMANE.
 We are seeking a motivated and detail-oriented intern to join our team and contribute to the development of a pre-production data infrastructure.

+The ideal candidates will leverage their backgrounds in full-stack development, Linux command line / system adminsitration, or bioinformatics to contribute to a multi-disciplinary team.

 ## Multiple sub-projects within this project

 This project is made up of the following sub-projects that an intern can apply for: